mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Magento/index.md

 ## Magento

 Magento Commerce is a popular php based e-commerce platform.
+More information about Magento can be found [here](https://www.magento.com){:target="_blank"}.

 ![MAMP](Magento.png)